TomerTzipel/Unity-Assignments/README.md

-Submitted by Tomer Tzipel & Itay Cohen,
+Submitted by Tomer Tzipel, Ivgeny Fleishman & Itay Cohen,

+Final Projcet:

 HW3
 Notice that all scripts are in the HW3 namespace and the proper scene is under the HW3 folder